Dominic Fritz

-Dominic Samuel Fritz (born 28 December 1983) is a German politician who has been serving as the mayor of Timișoara since 2020, winning re-election in 2024.
-A member of the Save Romania Union, he is the only mayor in Romania without Romanian citizenship.
+Dominic Samuel Fritz (born 28 December 1983) is a German-Romanian politician who has been serving as the mayor of Timișoara since 2020, winning re-election in 2024.
+A member of the Save Romania Union, he was the only mayor in Romania without Romanian citizenship until December 2025, when he became a Romanian citizen.

-Prior to becoming the mayor of Timișoara in 2020, Fritz was a member of Alliance 90/The Greens between 2009 and 2019 and also a political advisor to former German president Horst Köhler (whose parents were relocated to Nazi Germany from Rîșcani, northern Bessarabia, now Republic of Moldova) between 2016 and 2019.
+Prior to becoming the mayor of Timișoara in 2020, Fritz was a member of Alliance 90/The Greens between 2009 and 2019 and also a political advisor to former German president Horst Köhler between 2016 and 2019.
 Fritz is a political scientist by profession.